turlockmike/apple-notifier-mcp/CONTRIBUTING.md

 ## Development Process

 1. Fork the repo and create your branch from `main`
-2. Run `npm install` to install dependencies
+2. Install pnpm if you haven't already: `npm install -g pnpm`
+3. Install dependencies: `pnpm install`
-3. Make your changes
+4. Make your changes
-4. Test your changes thoroughly
+5. Test your changes thoroughly
-5. Ensure the code lints successfully
+6. Ensure the code lints successfully
-6. Create a Pull Request
+7. Create a Pull Request

 ### Styleguides